 Note that you can chant Om anytime, not only in yoga and meditation.
 For example, if you have had a busy or stressful day, you may like to chant Om to slow down the activity in your mind or cultivate a calming sensation.

 Wearing the Om symbol

 Chances are you have seen people in and out of the yoga world wearing tops or necklaces containing the Om symbol or the Unalome symbol.
-Nowadays, every new age store seems to have jewelry and clothes featuring this mystic syllable.
+Nowadays, every new age store seems to have jewelry and clothes featuring the Hamsa hand and this mystic syllable.

 But with cultural appropriation being a hot topic, you may wonder if it is ok to wear the Om symbol.
 The opinion, as you would expect, is divided when it comes to wearing Om.